How to clean a DSLR lens?

 3) Cleaning Tissues

-Lens cleaning tissues are very thin paper to clean delicate lenses without scratching them.
+Lens cleaning tissues are fragile paper to clean delicate lenses without scratching them.
 Lens cleaning tissues are softer than normal face cleaning tissues.
 Always go for lens cleaning tissues to clean your lens.
 Do not use normal tissue papers for this purpose, which might damage your lens.

 4) Cleaning Cloth

 Microfiber cleaning cloths are also available to clean your lens.
-They are washable and you can reuse them any number of times.
+They are washable, and you can reuse them any number of times.
 Keep them clean with regular wash.
-Or buy a new one if your cloth becomes too dirty.
-Before cleaning the lens with cloth, check cloth to make sure it doesn’t have any large grit on it.
+Or buy a new one if your cloth is too dirty.
+Before cleaning the lens with cloth, check the cloth to make sure it doesn’t have any large grit.

-Buy a brush with soft hair preferably camel-hair to clean your lens.
-Also, you can buy a retractable cleaning pen with a brush on one side and cleaning pad on another side.
+Buy a brush with soft hair, preferably camel-hair, to clean your lens.
+You can also buy a retractable cleaning pen with a brush on one side and a cleaning pad.

 7) Silica Gel

 Be careful when dealing with a lens.
-When you are changing the lens for cleaning first turn off your camera, point camera, and lens towards the ground, and attempt to clean it inside.
+When you are changing the lens for cleaning, please turn off your camera, point the camera, and lenses towards the ground and clean it inside.
 Good photographs are produced from well-cleaned lenses.